 Your form tutor is your first point of contact for support.
 You will see them every morning in form time and they are on hand, when you need them at other times.
-Mrs. Bhana is also a good source of advice and support.
-For more specialist support, we have our school counsellor, Chrysa and Ms Mitchell.
-Please see Mrs Bhana if you think you need to access this specialist services.
+Mrs. Bhana and Miss Wood are also a good source of advice and support.
+For more specialist support, we have our school counsellor, Chrysa and Mental Health Worker, Eshe.
+Please see Mrs Bhana or Miss Wood, if you think you need to access to these specialist services.